 A new barrier

 In order to reach the trucks, the young Moroccans and Algerians have created an entrance in the barrier which designates the port zone.
 Now however the authorities are determined to stop all forms of migration and so have decided to construct a new protective wall.
-The project, valued at 2.7 million euros, was announced by the president of the Port Authority and the end of April: the construction will have a height of 4 meters and work should be finished by next December.
+The project, valued at 2.7 million euros, was announced by the president of the Port Authority at the end of April: the construction will have a height of 4 meters and work should be finished by next December.
 The drivers are enthusiastic about the barrier even if they believe that the new wall will not prevent these boys, who are willing to do anything in order to get to Europe.